ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Note that if you had an induction they will not let you in the labour room, they don't tell you this. this labour room is far nicer.
 Ask for a look when you're at the hospital it will be worth seeing it.
 The pool was amazing and if you can get it get it (they're not always available)

+- don't panic if you don't get any colostrum before you give birth, not everyone does

+- if you're not taking folic acid start taking it now

 <h2>things to pack for labour</h2>

 - Hospital bag checklist - Best Start in Life - NHS https://share.google/WZPo6irKnYQQ6hzrB